Karifa Yao: Club career

+In January 2024, he signed a professional contract with USL Championship expansion side Rhode Island FC.

 International career

 In March 2015, he was called up to a camp with the Canada U15 team.
 In April 2017, he was called up to a camp with the Canada U17 team.

 Personal life

 Yao was born in to an Ivorian father and a Senegalese mother.